Nuraj250/Ascii-donut-js/README.md

 ## 🚀 Live Demo

-Coming soon... (or you can open the `donut.html` file locally in your browser!)
+you can open the `donutjs.html` file locally in your browser!

 ---